DelazJ/QGIS-Documentation/docs/user_manual/grass_integration/grass_integration.rst

 * the :guilabel:`Browser Panel`
 * the :guilabel:`GRASS GIS Processing Provider` core plugin from the :menuselection:`Plugins --> Manage and Install Plugins…` menu.
-* the now deprecated but still working plugin: :guilabel:`GRASS 8 (deprecated plugin)`.
-  This is currently the most featured tool for GRASS in QGIS, while switching to the Browser panel.
-XXREFORMULATIONXX?????
+* the :guilabel:`GRASS 8 (deprecated plugin)`: the most featured tool for GRASS in QGIS, while transitioning to the Browser panel.

 The GRASS project provides official `sample data <https://grass.osgeo.org/download/data/>`_ to work with.
 As an example we will download, unzip and use the "Spearfish" dataset,